jagdishbutte/Expense-Tracker/README.md

 # Expense-Tracker
-This app lets you track your expenses, so it's easier to save money.
+This app lets you track your expenses, so that it becomes easier to save money.

-Steps to Development.
+Steps to Development

 Copy the project by running git clone https://github.com/Ashish020202/Expense-Tracker.git in your terminal to clone the repository.